-Start wiping a small amount of the paint on the pot.
+Start wiping a small amount of the watered down paint on the pot with your wet cloth.
+Work in small sections.
 It will dry quickly, so work fast.
 Start with just a tiny bit of paint as you can always add more, but it's not easy to take off once it dries.

 3. Wet cloth and wipe away excess paint.

 I didn't want my pots very white, so I immediately wet a cloth and wiped away some of the paint to give it a "washed" look, not complete coverage.
 The distressed look was beautiful and FAST!